1863 Battle of Camerone

 Battle of Camerone - General - Pierre Jeanningros

-Pierre Jeanningros.
-In 1862-1865, he led the Foreign Regiment.
-In 1863, then Colonel Jeanningros deployed with his men to Mexico.
+Pierre Jeanningros, commander of the Foreign Regiment from 1862-1865.
+In 1863, Colonel Jeanningros deployed with his unit to Mexico.

 French Foreign Legion in Mexico

-In Mexico, Foreign Regiment legionnaires were assigned to support the French troops besieging the city of Puebla.
-Their main task was to guard French supply convoys moving on Royal Road, an old important road connecting Veracruz (an eastern port city occupied by the French) and Puebla.
-These convoys were attacked from time to time by Mexican guerrillas (irregular militants), who were loyal to President Juárez.
+In Mexico, legionnaires of the Foreign Regiment were assigned to support French forces besieging the city of Puebla.
+Their main task was to guard French supply convoys moving along the Royal Road – an important historic route connecting Veracruz, the French-occupied port city on the Gulf Coast, with Puebla.
+These convoys were frequently targeted by Mexican guerrillas – irregular fighters loyal to President Juárez.

-The legionnaires had to protect the 40-mile (65-km) long section of the Royal Road between the towns of Soledad and Cordoba.
-This segment was the worst part of the road.
-Located in tropical lowlands, the region was affected by several diseases.
-Primarily, vomito negro (yellow fever) and typhus fever.
-In 1863, these diseases would together kill the majority of the legionnaires deployed to Mexico.
+The legionnaires were responsible for protecting a 40-mile (65-km) stretch of the Royal Road between the towns of Soledad and Cordoba.
+This was the most dangerous part of the route.
+Situated in the tropical lowlands, the region was plagued by disease – most notably vomito negro (yellow fever) and typhus.
+In 1863 alone, these illnesses would claim the lives of most legionnaires deployed to Mexico.

-The Foreign Regiment battalions were stationed at Soledad with their headquarters at Chiquihuite, a small village situated in the foothills of the Chiconquiaco mountain range, east of Cordoba.
-The regiment’s companies spread into posts alongside the road, each of them guarding a designated sector.
+The Foreign Regiment’s battalions were based in Soledad, with their headquarters in Chiquihuite – a small village in the foothills of the Chiconquiaco mountain range, east of Cordoba.
+Companies from the regiment were posted at intervals along the road, each assigned to guard a specific sector.

 America - Mexico - Map - Mexico City - Puebla - Cordoba - Veracruz